justinraj89/Moovie/README.md

 # Moovie

 ![moovielogo](https://i.imgur.com/fwDSUCM.png)
-## Moovie is an application where users can Sign up, login, and build a watchlist of movies that they want to watch.
+## Moovie is a full stack MERN application where users can Sign up, login, and build a custom watchlist of movies.
 Users may also remove movies from their watchlist.
 Use the search form to search for specific movie titles!

 Movie info obtained via The Movie Database API (TMDB)